tbakerrobotics/rovr_main/README.md

 # Tasks to complete:
 - Tidy up in game UI
 - Return to lobby doesn't carry over character
-- Try disable cursor when t is pressed.
-Maybe that fixes click and drag looking around?
 - Lobby map is weirdly stretched.
 - Add "connected players to vivox voice channel" on E press
 - Tweak vivox positional values for volume close and drop off after